Engin-Boot/transfer-images-s1b1/FUNC_README.md

 ## Functional Breakdown

 ### ReadImage()

+* This function is called by the ImageTransfer() function of mainclass.
+* This function reads the media image file and checks if the image is a valid dicom image.

 ### ValidImageCheck()

+* This function is called by ReadImage().
+* This function checks if the image is a valid dicom image and displays error message if it is not.

 ### CheckTransferSyntax()

+* This function is called by Syntax_Handling().
+* This function checks whether the transfer syntax is supported or not.

 ### CloseCallBackInfo()

+* This function is called by CreateEmptyFileAndStoreIt().
+* This function closes the file connection and frees the buffer.

 ### CreateEmptyFileAndStoreIt()

+* This function is called by ReadFile1().
+* This function creates an empty file object and opens it.

 ### Transfer_Syntax_Encoding()

+* This function is called by Syntax_Handling().
+* This function checks if the transfer syntax encoding is valid.

 ### Image_Extraction()

+* This function is called by ReadFile2().
+* It checks whether the media image is a valid dicom file or not.

 ### Message_Creation()

+* This function is called by Message_Handling().
+* It forms a message with valid group and transfer syntax.

 ### Syntax_Handling()

+* This function is called by ReadFile1().
+* It calls Transfer_Syntax_Encoding() and CheckTransferSyntax() handles transfer syntax of image.

 ### Message_Handling()

+* It is called by ReadFile2().
+* It converts file object to message object and calls Message_Creation() to create message.

 ### ReadFile1()

+* It is called by ReadFileFromMedia().
+* It calls CreateEmptyFileAndStoreIt(), CloseCallBackInfo() and Syntax_Handling() in that order and performs the first part of reading the image.

 ### ReadFile2()

+* It is called by ReadFileFromMedia().
+* It calls Image_Extraction() and Message_Handling() in that order and performs the second part of reading the image and creating a message.

 ### ReadFileFromMedia()

+* It is called by ReadImage().
+* This function reads the image file from media format and stores it in the form of a message.